-In the past, there have been mounting user concerns about apps tracking their whereabouts using the location service of their smartphones.
-These concerns have risen more so in the past with cases like that of Uber coming to the fore where the app was tracking user location data even when it was not in use.
+There have been mounting user concerns about apps tracking their whereabouts using the location service of their smartphones in the past.
+These concerns had risen more so in the past, with cases like Uber coming to the fore where the app was tracking user location data even when it was not in use.

 Both iPhone’s and Android devices are equipped to help you avoid any app with permission to access your location from eavesdropping on your location activity, especially when it’s not even in use.

-Now, turning your location on and off manually each time you need to use an app might seem tedious at first but it’s only a small price to pay for your privacy until better security infrastructure is provided on consumer devices.
+Now, turning your location on and off manually each time you need to use an app might seem tedious at first.
+Still, it’s only a small price to pay for your privacy until better security infrastructure is provided on consumer devices.

-If you have an iPhone, go to Settings, select Privacy, and then Location Services.
-Look for the app that you wish to revoke access and pick never.
+- Then look for the app to which you wish to revoke location access and pick Never.
 You can alternatively allow location access While Using the App.

-You can do the same for any other app that requests permission for access to other services like camera, microphones, photo gallery and more.
+You can do the same for any other app that requests permission to access other services like camera, microphones, photo gallery and more.

 You’ll see three types of arrows if an app has requested to access your location: